Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an unauthenticated attacker to gain full administrator rights on the system.
+Successful exploitation of this vulnerability could allow an unauthenticated remote attacker to bypass username verification.

 3. TECHNICAL DETAILS